Alabama Local Government Training Institute (ALGTI)

 The ALGTI Board has established an attendance policy which states that the entire course must be taken in order to receive full credit.
 A commissioner who misses any portion of a course will be required to retake the course in its entirety in order to receive credit for the course.

 Provided that space is available, receipt of the registration form constitutes registration.
-Written cancellations, received fifteen (15) working days prior to the beginning of the program will be honored with a full refund of the registration fee.
-Due to conference commitments, late cancellations or non-attendance will not be refunded.
+Written cancellations, received fifteen (15) working days prior to the beginning of the program will be honored with a partial refund of the registration fee, but will be assessed a $50 administrative charge.
+Due to commitments to instructors and meeting facilities, late cancellations or non-attendance will not be refunded.
 Substitutions for registered participants may be made at any time.